4d/docs/versioned_docs/version-18/Project/building.md

 #### 4D Volume Desktop

 You must designate the location on your disk of the 4D Volume Desktop application to be used.
 This 4D Volume Desktop must correspond to the current platform (which will also be the platform of the client application).
  If you want to build a client application for a “concurrent” platform, you must carry out an additional build operation using a 4D application running on that platform.
 This is only necessary for the initial version of the client application since subsequent updates can be handled directly on the same platform using the automatic update mechanism.
-For more information about this point, see [Customizing 4D Server and/or 4D Client folders](#customizing-4d-server-and-or-4d-client-folders).

 > The 4D Volume Desktop version number must match the 4D Developer Edition version number.
 For example, if you use 4D Developer v18, you must select a 4D Volume Desktop v18.